 On September 18, 2006, the Authority was awarded a Department of Justice, Office of Juvenile Justice and Delinquency Prevention grant to conduct research on the Commercial Sexual Exploitation of Children and Youth (award # 2006-JP-FX-K057).
-The overall goal of the

-We will use three research methods: focus groups, interviews, and arrest records.
+The overall goal of the research is to gain a better understanding of the commercial sexual exploitation of children and youth (CSEC).
+A final report will be completed in September 2007.
+The study utilizes three research methods: focus groups, interviews, and arrest records.
 The research will: